 Read more about Karen: Karen Ferguson

 Office: HC 2111

 Professor, Urban Studies and Geography

-Peter V. Hall is professor and director of the Urban Studies Program at Simon Fraser University in Vancouver, Canada, where he teaches economic development, transportation geography and research methods.
+Peter V. Hall is a professor in the Urban Studies Program at Simon Fraser University in Vancouver, Canada, where he teaches economic development, transportation geography and research methods.
 He received his doctorate in city and regional planning from the University of California at Berkeley and previously worked in local government in Durban, South Africa.
 His research examines the connections between port cities, seaports and logistics, as well as community, local economic and employment development.
 He is an associate editor of the Journal of Transport Geography.

 Read more about Peter at his website: Peter V. Hall

 Office: HC 2123

 Senior Lecturer in Gender, Environment, and Urban Communities